DhruvSTrivedi/Sum-of-Norms/README.md

 | **Interpretability** | Straightforward but may oversimplify clustering dynamics. | Offers a nuanced perspective, uncovering complex clustering patterns possibly overlooked by K-means. |

 ## Conclusion
 Sum-of-norms clustering unveils intricate data patterns, a capability that simpler algorithms like K-means might overlook.
 This approach is particularly effective for datasets featuring complex groupings.
-Our project demonstrates how sum-of

--norms clustering can yield distinct data groupings compared to K-means, with potential variances in cluster numbers, shapes, and resilience to outliers.
+Our project demonstrates how sum-of-norms clustering can yield distinct data groupings compared to K-means, with potential variances in cluster numbers, shapes, and resilience to outliers.
 The accompanying visual representations highlight these differences, offering a comparative view of cluster assignments and structures.

 ---